baztheallmighty/MTautodraw/README.md

     No spanning tree for Junos yet
     Only RVSTP has been tested
-    Cisco & cisco ASA show ip arp with VRF’s is not implemented
+    Cisco & cisco ASA show ip arp with VRF’s is not implemented LLDP and CDP need to be enabled on devices to get physical diagrams

 ## **6. Good practices**